NunesAzevedo/apresentacao/README.md

 ## About Me

-I'm a Computer Engineering student at the University of São Paulo - São Carlos campus and I have a huge interest in both software development and electronic engineering.
+I'm a Computer Engineering student at the Universidade de São Paulo - São Carlos campus and I have a huge interest in both software development and electronic engineering.

 ## A few projects at USP